coderefinery/manuals/content/lesson-maintainer.md

   spirit of the lesson and common pitfalls.
 (You aren't expected to always be the instructor, but if you can sometimes, great)
 * Keeping the instructor guide up to date.
-* Can be around for at least a few years.
+* Ideally can be around for at least a few years, but it's flexible.

 ## Qualifications